Is the BQ 3D Scanner worth buying? This review explores its features, design, and more.

 This BQ Ciclop 3D scanner review will give you the facts and figures about this popular product.
 The general feedback has been good, but there are no in-depth reviews about the product so far.
 If you’re interested in buying this 3D scanner but are being held back due to a lack of information, this review explains what you need to know.

-This is a desktop 3D scanner, and is not just affordable but versatile as well.
-Unlike other 3D scanners, both the software and electronics design for the Ciclop are under the GPL and CC-BY-SA licenses.
+This is a desktop 3D scanner and is not just affordable but versatile as well.
+Unlike other 3D scanners, both the software and electronics design for the Ciclop is under the GPL and CC-BY-SA licenses.

-Power supply is provided with an adaptor for use in the US.
-The adaptor is a bit large but otherwise it is standard.
+The power supply is provided with an adaptor for use in the US.
+The adaptor is a bit large but otherwise, it is standard.
 The electronics chamber is well-designed and the pins that mount the circuit board are durable.

 The calibration target on the BQ is right on the mark and should not cause any trouble during assembly.
 The openings are in place and the base friction keeps the unit in position while you’re using it.

 Usability and Design

 If this is your first time using a 3D scanner, please take the time to learn how the software and hardware work.
 Most of the complaints are the result of not studying how the software functions.
 If the materials or scans don’t come out right, you need to make adjustments to the calibration, light intensity, and sources.

 The overall design is good and the components are well made.
 Probably the only thing you can really complain about here is the need to download the software, but if you’ve got a steady Internet connection it shouldn’t be a problem.
 As long as you know how to use a program like Meshlab you’ll be able to interpret the point cloud.